Massimo Ranieri

-Massimo Ranieri (born Giovanni Calone on 3 May 1951) is an Italian singer, actor, television presenter and director.
+Giovanni Calone (born 3 May 1951), known professionally as Massimo Ranieri, is an Italian singer, actor, television presenter and theatre director.

 Biography

 Early life

-Ranieri was born in Naples (at Santa Lucia), the fifth of eight children in the family.
+Ranieri was born in Borgo Santa Lucia, Naples, the fifth of eight children in the family.
 When he was 10, young Giovanni would sing at restaurants, wedding receptions, etc. He was discovered by a music producer about four years later and was flown to New York to record an EP under the name of Gianni Rock.

 Singing career

-Ranieri recorded four songs in 1964: Tanti auguri signora, Se mi aspetti stasera, Non chiudere la porta, and La Prima Volta.
-None of the records were successful, primarily because young Gianni's voice was changing.
+Calone recorded four songs in 1964: "Tanti auguri signora", "Se mi aspetti stasera", "Non chiudere la porta", and "La prima volta".
+None of the records were successful, primarily because his young voice was changing.
 Two years later, he would re-emerge under his new stage name, Massimo Ranieri.
 In 1966, he made his TV debut singing "Bene Mio".
 A year later, he made another TV appearance singing, "Pietà per chi ti ama".
-In 1968, he recorded two more songs: "Da Bambino", Ma L'amore cos'è" and "Preghiera".
+In 1968, he recorded two more songs: "Da bambino", "Ma l'amore cos'è" and "Preghiera".

-It was not until 1969 when he achieved success and became a teen idol when he sang "O Sole Mio" on live TV.
-That same year, he had a string of hits: "Rita", "Se bruciasse la citta", "Quando l'amore diventa poesia", "Il mio amore resta sempre", "Rose rosse" and "Zingara".
+It was not until 1969 when he achieved success and became a teen idol when he sang 'O sole mio" on live TV.
+That same year, he had a string of hits: "Rita", "Se bruciasse la città", "Quando l'amore diventa poesia", "Il mio amore resta sempre", "Rose rosse" and "Zingara".
 In 1970, "Vent'anni", "Sogno d'amore", "Sei l'amore mio", "Aranjuez Amore Mio", and "Candida".

 In 1971, Ranieri recorded the songs "Adagio Veneziano", "Via del Conservatorio", and "Io e Te".
-He represented Italy in the 1971 Eurovision Song Contest in Dublin, Ireland, where he placed 5th with the song "L'Amore E' Un Attimo. " In 1972, he released the songs "Ti Ruberei", "O Surdato 'nnamurato", and "Erba di Casa Mia"; in 1973, "Amo Ancora Lei".
+He represented Italy in the 1971 Eurovision Song Contest in Dublin, Ireland, where he placed 5th with the song "L'amore è un attimo".
+In 1972, he released the songs "Ti ruberei", 'O surdato 'nnammurato", and "Erba di casa mia"; in 1973, "Amo ancora lei".
 He returned to the Eurovision Song Contest that year, in Luxembourg, to represent Italy with "Chi sarà con te", where he placed 13th.
-In 1974, came the singles "Te Voglio Bene Assaie", "Immagina", and "Per Una Donna".
+In 1974, came the singles "Te voglio bene assaie", "Immagina", and "Per una donna".

 In 1988, he made a comeback to his singing career with the song, "Perdere l'amore", which won the Sanremo Festival, that year.
 In 1997, he made another comeback with "Ti parlerò d'amore".

 In February 2007, he started a concert tour of Italy, titled "Canto perché non-so nuotare...da 40 anni" which lasted for more than two years, with more than 500 shows, was made into a CD and a DVD, which went platinum.

 In 2022, he won the Mia Martini critics award at Sanremo Festival.
+In December 2024, he was announced as one of the participants in the Sanremo Music Festival 2025.
+He placed 23rd with the song "Tra le mani un cuore".